-USAID supports programs that assist the Pacific Island nations adapt to the negative impacts of global climate change and environmental degradation; provide disaster mitigation, relief and reconstruction in the Republic of Marshall Islands and Federated States of Micronesia; help the government in PNG expand HIV prevention, care and treatment models; build the capacity of women’s organizations in post-conflict Bougainville, PNG and support voter education in Fiji.
+USAID assistance in the Pacific Islands region covers 12 nations: Federated States of Micronesia, Fiji, Kiribati, Nauru, Palau, Papua New Guinea, Republic of Marshall Islands, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu.
+USAID helps the Pacific Island nations adapt to and ease the negative impacts of global climate change and environmental degradation; pro-vides disaster mitigation, relief and reconstruction in the Republic of Marshall Islands and Federated States of Micronesia; helps the government in Papua New Guinea expand HIV prevention, care and treatment models; builds the capacity of women’s organizations in post-conflict Bougainville, Papua New Guinea; and supports civic education in Fiji.